-For KA2: 3 organisations from 3 different programme countries.
+• For KA2: 3 organisations from 3 different programme countries.

-The Programme has an overall indicative financial envelope of € 14,774 billion for the seven years (2014-2020).
-The level of funding for projects as well as the time-frame depend both on the concerned type of action1.
+The Programme has an overall indicative financial envelope of € 14,774 billion for the seven years (2014-2020), ), including 2,7 billion for the year 2018.
+The level of funding for projects as well as the timeframe depend both on the concerned type of action3.
 The financial management is simplified with a greater use of unit costs in most cases.
-This type of grant helps participants to easily calculate the requested grant amount. s
+This type of grant helps participants to easily calculate the requested grant amount.

-When the EU grant is provided in the form of a unit cost, a lump sum or a flat-rate financing -this is the case for most of the actions covered by the Erasmus + Guide - the principles of co-funding are ensured by the Commission by the rates or percentages of such units, lump sums and flat-rates.
+When the EU grant is provided in the form of a unit cost, a lump sum or a flat-rate financing -this is the case for most of the actions covered by the Erasmus + Guide -the principles of co-funding are ensured by the Commission by the rates or percentages of such units, lump sums and flat-rates.

-Example: Adult education
+Examples: Adult education